 Right Whale Research

 North Atlantic right whales, Eubalaena glacialis, are among the rarest of the baleen whale species.
 Distinct populations of right whales were scattered across the oceans of the world until they were decimated by heavy and consistent whaling.
 Right whales became fully protected from commercial whaling in 1949 through the International Convention for the regulation of whaling.
-In 1970, these whales became listed as an endangered species, a status that still holds today.
+In 1970, these whales became listed as an endangered species.
+Today, they are classified as Critically Endangered on the International Union for Conservation of Nature Red List of Threatened Species.

 These are large whales, up to 17m.
 (56 feet) in length and may weigh up to 70 tons.
 Up to one third of their body length is taken up by their massive head and long, curved mouth line that supports a massive rack of baleen.
 Each baleen plate is up to 3m (8 feet) long and very narrow.
 The fringe along the inside edge of the baleen is extremely fine, allowing right whales to filter microscopic organisms called zooplankton, from the water.